OpenDSA/OpenDSA/RST/en/Glossary.rst

       read in from :term:`secondary storage` (and the changes are meant to be saved), then it must be written back to that secondary storage.

+   Floyd's algorithm
+      An algorithm to solve the
+      :term:`all-pairs shortest paths problem`.
+      It uses the :term:`dynamic programming` algorithmic technique, and runs in :math:`\Theta(n^3)` time.
+      As with any dynamic programming algorithm, the key issue is to avoid duplicating work through proper bookkeeping on the solution space.
+      The basic idea is to first find all the direct edge costs, then improving those costs by allowing paths through :term:`vertex` 0, then the cheapest paths involving paths going through vertices 0 and 1, and so on.

+   Flyweight
+      A :term:`design pattern` that is meant to solve the following
+      problem:
+      You have an application with many objects.
+      Some of these objects are identical in the information that they contain, and the role that they play.
+      But they must be reached from various places, and conceptually they really are distinct objects.
+      Because there is so much duplication of the same information, we want to reduce memory cost by sharing that space.
+      For example, in document layout,
+      the letter "C" might be represented by an object that describes that character's strokes and bounding box.
+      However, we do not want to create a separate "C" object everywhere in the document that a "C" appears.
+      The solution is to allocate a single copy of the shared representation for "C" objects.
+      Then, every place in the document that needs a "C" in a given font, size, and typeface will reference this single copy.
+      The various instances of references to a specific form of "C" are called flyweights.
+      Flyweights can also used to advantage in the implementation of the :term:`bintree` and :term:`PR quadtree`.

    free store
       Space available to a program during runtime to be used for